Resolution on Responsible Resource Development

 WHEREAS, on August 11, 2011, the Shale Gas Subcommittee of the Secretary of Energy Advisory Board issued its Ninety-Day Report, which presented recommendations that if implemented will reduce the environmental impacts from shale gas production.
 These detailed recommendations support a process of continuous improvement in shale gas production, support the implementation of best practices, support increased measurement and disclosure and improved public information about shale gas operations, support improved communication among state and federal regulators, and call for continuing annual support to STRONGER (the State Review of Oil and Natural Gas Environmental Regulation) and the Ground Water Protection Council for expansion of the Risk Based Data Management System and similar projects that can be extended to all phases of shale gas development.
 These recommendations cover improvements in air quality, protection of water quality, disclosure of hydraulic fracturing fluid composition, reduction in the use of diesel fuel, and managing short-term and cumulative impacts on communities, land use, wildlife and ecologies.
 In organizing for best practices, the Secretary’s subcommittee also calls for the creation of a shale gas industry production organization dedicated to continuous improvement of best practice;

-THEREFORE BE IT RESOLVED, That the American Legislative Exchange Council, convened at its 2011 State and Nations Policy Summit, encourages responsible resource development practices, balanced efforts to ensure reliable U.S. energy resources, and supports continued jurisdiction of the States to appropriately regulate oil and gas production in their unique geological and geographical circumstances.
+NOW, THEREFORE, BE IT RESOLVED that the American Legislative Exchange Council encourages responsible resource development practices, balanced efforts to ensure reliable U.S. energy resources, and supports continued jurisdiction of the States to appropriately regulate oil and gas production in their unique geological and geographical circumstances.